gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 When a frame is received a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer and consequently each byte is received.
 The frame initializer is detected if 3 synchronization pads occurred and if their duration is coherent with its expected duration.
 Frame initialization is 100% reliable, false positives can only occur because of externally induced interference.

 ### Synchronous response
-A frame transmission can be optionally followed by a synchronous response of its recipient.
+A frame transmission in both master-slave and multi-master modes can be optionally followed by a synchronous response of its recipient, all devices must use the same response time-out to avoid collisions.
+The acknowledgment reception phase must be shorter than the response time-out to be successful.
 ```cpp
 Transmission                                              Response
  ________ ______  ______  ______                   ________ _____